Odyssey Program

 We are calling this The Odyssey Program to remind us all that it can be a long and difficult journey to get back home, home to oneself without the influence of drugs, taking the time needed to allow the whole person to recover - a long journey that must overcome many obstacles to be successful.
 Odyssey is a part of a Montana not-for-profit organization.

 Care is delivered in both a face-to-face setting at our office in Anaconda, Montana and through secure Internet-based visits (telemedicine) intended to reduce travel burden and to reach people living in communities without MAT prescribers.
 Our patients see the same medical provider each visit and we work hard to develop the rapport and trust that should be expected in every healthcare relationship.
-Currently, our telemedicine practice is limited to Montana, Idaho and Washington.
+Currently, our telemedicine practice is limited to Montana.

 Odyssey: a Medication-Assisted Treatment program